resc/Akka.Mix/Readme.md

 # Distributed PubSub with Akka.NET

-This is a simple example of how to use Akka.NET's Distributed PubSub to send and receive messages between different actors in different .NET versions.
+This is a simple example of how to use Akka.NET's Distributed PubSub to send and receive messages between actors in different processes.

-The .NET 4.8 version is the 'follower' and the .NET 6.0 version is the 'leader'.
+One app is the 'follower' and the other is the 'leader'.
-This is only because we've used the .NET 6.0 version's port as the seed node address.
+This is only because we've used the leader's port for the seed node address.

 # Examples

 ## Ping / Pong

 This is a simple example of how to send and receive messages between actors by using well known actor paths/addresses.

 The follower sends periodic ping messages to the leader.
 The leader responds with a pong message.

 # Count Report